President, Action for Humanity & Social Progress

 As a consultant, Shahida Akhter worked with UNICEF Dhaka and the Directorate of Non-Formal Education for producing educational materials and designing curriculum for different education programs including Hard to Reach Children Program – a joint project of UNICEF, GOB & ILO.
 She also worked with a Drug-addicts Prevention, Cure, Care and Research Centre – Mukti Lawrence Foundation in the field of Drug Abuse Prevention Program from 1988 to 1995, did research on drug abuse and her book was published in 1991 by the Directorate of Youth Development under the Ministry of Youth & Sports.
 She was associated with the Bangladesh Open University as a Curriculum Specialist, Module Writer & Teacher of Distance Learning from 1993-1997.

 Shahida Akhter is a visionary humanist.
 She is working with the mission and vision to help the less privileged section of the society, to support them for getting access to education, health-care and employment opportunities, particularly the children and women of Bangladesh.
-Through her publications and documentaries, she wants to spread awareness on education, human rights, social justice, ending poverty, and health & environmental issues.
+Through her publications and documentaries, she wants to spread awareness on education, human rights, social justice, ending poverty, and promoting health & environmental issues.